TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-10-03-sharing-is-caring-arbitrary-code-execution-for-breakfast.md

 During the final stage of type confusion, we will be controlling a malicious *vpointer* (not the *vtable*!).
 To actually get control flow hijacking, we want the vpointer to point to a vtable, which will be our custom-crafted payload placed among the 7 remaining quadwords of `Congee`.
 Thus, we need a heap address to the chunk where `Congee` will be allocated.
 {% enddetails %}

-To get a heap address leak, we can use the same memorty read primitive and target an address which *contains a heap address*.
+To get a heap address leak, we can use the same memory read primitive and target an address which *contains a heap address*.
 There are several approaches.

 1. One way is to obtain the main arena, which can be found from libc offset `+0x203ac0`.
 This then necessitates a convoluted hunt for heap addresses through a sea of indirection.
 	```python